 Ideally, women who are planning to become pregnant should see a physician before conception; then they can learn about pregnancy risks and ways to reduce risks.
-As part of preconception care, primary care clinicians should advise all women of reproductive age to take a vitamin that contains folate 400 mcg (0.4 mg) once/day.
+As part of preconception care, primary care clinicians should advise all women of reproductive age to take a vitamin that contains folic acid 400 to 800 mcg (0.4 to 0.
+8 mg) once a day.
 Folate reduces risk of neural tube defects.
 If women have had a fetus or infant with a neural tube defect, the recommended daily dose is 4000 mcg (4 mg).
+Taking folate before and after conception may also reduce the risk of other birth defects (1 General reference Ideally, women who are planning to become pregnant should see a physician before conception; then they can learn about pregnancy risks and ways to reduce risks.
+As part of preconception care... read more ).

 During the initial visit, clinicians should obtain a full medical history, including